Web crawlers, spiders, and bots, oh my!

 Web crawlers (also known as search engine bots or website spiders) are automated digital software applications that are programmed to find and index websites for search engines.
 They move from page to page, scrutinizing and reporting on on-page and technical aspects.
 Ultimately, their findings inform web page rankings.

-Enter Screaming Frog.
+Enter this Screaming Frog review.

 Screaming Frog is an SEO spider that crawls your site in search of on-page and technical SEO issues.
 It is incredibly thorough, straightforward, and built with digital marketing professionals in mind (consultants, agencies).
 I’m personally a huge fan of Screaming Frog.
 In fact, I'm not sure how I'd get through my day without it!